AgonConsole8/agon-vdp/video/src/docs/otf_text_area.md

 character glyph, in a single text area, simply by defining the character multiple times, using different colors.

+Simply printing a new character will define it automatically, meaning that this command is not absolutely necessary.

 ## Define Text Area Character Range
 <b>VDU 23, 30, 153, id; firstchar, lastchar, fgcolor, bgcolor</b> : Define Text Area Character Range